- Approvals and Signatures

 - The contract purchase amount is under $2,000, or

 - The other contracting party lists a social security number on the W-9 form or the BCN Vendor Registration Substitute W-9 form.

 BCN Purchasing collects insurance for contracts that do not meet this criteria.

 See Also: Insurance Process Flowchart

 Depending upon the complexity of the contract, approvals needed, and the willingness of the other contracting party to work with TMCC, timely contract processing may require 30 days or more.
 Please contact the Budget and Planning Office for a contract processing time estimate.
 Submit contract documents to the Budget and Planning Office.

 If the contract requires a purchase order, please provide the following through Workday:

 - A completed departmental purchase order or requisition;

-- A completed BCN Vendor Registration Substitute W-9 form or IRS W-9 (if needed);
+- A completed BCN Vendor Registration Substitute W-9 (Vendor registration SReg) or IRS W-9 (if needed);

 - The contract information.

 Departmental Copies of Contracts

 When a contract is finalized, the TMCC Budget and Planning Office will email scans of the contract and related paperwork to the department.
-Records of contracts with a purchase between $1 and $2,001, are kept on file at Accounting Services/Cashier's Office and copies are available upon request.
+Some of these may require final signature from the vendor and the department is responsible for obtaining and returning a fully executed copy to the Budget and Planning Department.
+Budget and Planning will keep received contracts on file for 7 years and are filed by the vendor’s legal name.
+Records of contracts with a purchase between $1 and $2,001, are kept on file at Accounts Payable, Auxiliary Services and copies are available upon request.

 One-time non-recurring guest speakers or performers paid inclusive of all costs under $25,000, may be paid by completing a TMCC Guest Speaker/Performer form in advance of the event.

 Recurring guest speakers/performers or those paid more than $25,000, may be paid by completing -- in advance of the event -- the following forms:

 Contracts in Which TMCC Receives Fees for Services